Microsoft/azure-docs.cs-cz/articles/virtual-machines/troubleshooting/serial-console-enable-disable.md

 ---
-title: Povolení a zakázání služby Azure Serial Console | Microsoft Docs
+title: Enable and disable the Azure Serial Console | Microsoft Docs
-description: Jak povolit a zakázat službu Azure Serial Console
+description: How to enable and disable the Azure Serial Console service
 services: virtual-machines
 documentationcenter: ''
 author: asinn826